Division of Interdisciplinary Studies (CWE)

 Susanna Schaller is an Associate Professor in Urban Studies, Administration and Planning at the Division of Interdisciplinary Studies at the Center for Worker Education, The City College of New York Downtown.

-She earned her PhD in City and Regional Planning from Cornell University and is a certified urban planner.
+She earned her PhD in City and Regional Planning from Cornell University.
 Her most recent work focuses on business improvement districts (BIDs) in Washington, DC.
 Her book Business Improvement Districts and the Contradictions of Placemaking: BID Urbanism in Washington, D.C. was recently published by the University of Georgia Press. (www.ugapress.org.)

 Schaller's research examines how public-private partnerships restructure urban governance and redevelopment regimes.
 Her book specifically examines and historically contextualizes the work of business improvement districts in Washington, DC.
 Schaller's work unpacks how a new BID-public private partnership regime emerged in the 1990s to implant targeted place making strategies.
 This “BID urbanism,” she argues, "oiled the gentrification machine" reproducing historical inequities across DC's landscape.
 In this work and her ongoing research projects, she highlights questions of equity, investigating the dynamics of inclusion and exclusion in urban restructuring processes.